Here it is a new post with a recipe from the endless world of the Italian focaccia/pizza 🙂

 As I said, Piscialandrea is just one of the many names it has: in the village of Perinaldo it is called pisciarà, in Bordighera e Buggio pisciaràda, in Pigna vojun, in Ventimiglia pisciadela, in Badalucco sardenaia, in Sanremo it is called Sardenaira (in this case made with pilchards instead of anchovies, and there is also a disciplinare protecting the recipe), in Apricale it is called Machetusa (in this case made with the Machetto, which is a sauce more similar to the old pissalà, made with anchovies or pilchards, left to macerate 6-7 weeks, butter and extra virgin olive oil), and some other names too 🙂

-Some differences there are also in the thickness: the very old versions were thicker, up to 5 cm thick, nowadays some families still make it so thick, but the commercial recipes are usually a bit thinner, 1-2 cm.
+Some differences there are also in the thickness: the very old versions were thicker, up to 5 cm thick, nowadays some families still make it so thick, but the commercial recipes are usually thinner, 1-2 cm.

 Let’s see the recipe!